Red Sox vs. Orioles: Betting Trends, Records ATS, Home/Road Splits

 Red Sox Recent Betting Performance

-- In six games as the underdog over the last 10 matchups, the Red Sox have a record of 3-3.
+- In six games as the underdog over the last 10 matchups, the Red Sox have posted a mark of 3-3.

-- When it comes to the over/under, the Red Sox and their opponents are 8-2-0 in their last 10 games.
+- In their previous 10 matchups with a total posted by sportsbooks, the Red Sox and their opponents are 8-2-0 when it comes to hitting the over.

-- The past 10 Red Sox matchups have not had a runline posted by oddsmakers.
-Boston and its opponent have gone above the over/under for three consecutive games, with the average total set by oddsmakers being 8.3.
+- The Red Sox's previous 10 contests have not had a spread posted by bookmakers.
+In four straight games, Boston and its opponent have finished above the over/under, with the average total set by bookmakers being 8.5 runs.

 Red Sox Betting Records & Stats

-- The Red Sox have been underdogs in 11 games this season and have come away with the win four times (36.4%) in those contests.
+- The Red Sox have been underdogs in 12 games this season and have come away with the win five times (41.7%) in those contests.

-- Boston has a record of 1-2 in games where bookmakers have it as underdogs of at least +135 on the moneyline.
+- This season, Boston has won three of its 10 games, or 30%, when it's the underdog by at least +100 on the moneyline.

 - The Red Sox have yet play a game with a spread this season.